opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 ### StackOverflow

-The following table lists the benchmarking results for the `so` workload a remote translog buffer interval of 250ms.
+The following table lists the benchmarking results for the `so` workload a remote translog buffer interval of 250 ms.

 |	|	|8 bulk indexing clients (Default)	|16 bulk indexing clients	|24 bulk indexing clients	|
 |---	|---	|---	|---	|---	|